tmonfre/git-lecture-collab/README.md

 # CS 50 Git Lecture Collaboration Exercise

 An interactive map loading images and data on each student.
+Credit to [Tim Tregubov](https://github.com/timofei7) for this exercise (taken from Dartmouth CS52).

 ## Instructions